AmericanCouncils/AyamelResourceApiServer/src/Ayamel/TranscodingBundle/README.md

 # AyamelTranscodingBundle #

 This bundle adds a subscriber that listens for new files uploaded via the Resource API.
 Then it uses the ACTranscodingBundle to schedule a transcode job to be handled asynchronously.
-It also provides a custom transcode logger.
+It also provides a custom transcode logger to help with tracking server overhead for clients that upload files.

 ## TODO ##

-* Listen to handle_content event and resource modified event - if handled content, then enable, so on resource_modify will schedule transcode event for "original" files with internal uri
+* finish `Mapper` for dealing with preset configuration & implement convenience methods
+    * and test the damn thing
+* move logic from `RabbitMQ\Consumer` to `TranscodeManager`